-This document, the Voluntary Voting System Guidelines 2.0 Requirements (VVSG 2.0), is the third version of national level voting system standards.
+This document, the Voluntary Voting System Guidelines 2.0 (VVSG 2.0), is the third version of national level voting system standards.
 Adherence to the Guidelines is governed by state and territory-specific laws and procedures.

 VVSG 2.0 is a recommendation from the Technical Guidelines Development Committee (TGDC) to the Election Assistance Commission (EAC) for a voting system standard written to address the next generation of voting equipment.

 This version offers a new approach to the organization of the guidelines.
-It is a complete re-write of the VVSG 1.1 and contains new and expanded material in many areas, including reliability, usability, accessibility, and security.
+It is a complete re-write of the Voluntary Voting System Guidelines 1.1 (VVSG 1.1) [VVSG2015] and contains new and expanded material in many areas, including reliability, usability, accessibility, and security.

-The requirements are more precise, more detailed, and written to be clearer to voting system manufacturers and test laboratories.
+The requirements of the VVSG 2.0 are more precise, more detailed, and written to be clearer to voting system manufacturers and test labs.
 The language throughout is written to be readable and usable by other audiences as well, including election officials, legislators, voting system procurement officials, various voting interest organizations and researchers, and the public at large.

 The VVSG 2.0 requirements were derived from the VVSG 2.0 Principles and Guidelines, which contain 15 major principles and 63 associated guidelines that cover voting system design, development, and operations.